 San Juan Pools vs Viking Pools: Which is Better?
 (Ratings/Reviews)

 Two of the most prominent fiberglass pool manufacturers in the industry are Viking Pools and San Juan Pools.
-Having installed both pools during our years in business at River Pools, as well as working with pool owners across the country, I've established opinions regarding the two lines over the years.
+Having installed many Viking and San Juan pools before manufacturing our own River Pools models, we've established opinions regarding the two lines over the years.
 Each company has their individual pros and cons and so this article will review both companies and see how they stack up against each other.